srirangav/vocr/README.txt

     If -l is specified, on MacOSX 11.x (BigSur) and newer, vocr will ask the Vision framework to recognize the text in the specified language.
-The supported language options are:
+The supported language options for MacOSX 11.x and newer are:

         'de' - German
         'en' - English